Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/manuscript/chapter19.md

 the interactions between hardware and the kernel can be a great help in solving hardware issues.

-There is also the benefit of having a completely differnt operating system utilizing a different toolset to do cross verification of findings.
-In some organizations, the cross verification of significant analyis results is a requirement.
+There is also the benefit of having a completely different operating system utilizing a different tool set to do cross verification of findings.
+In some organizations, the cross verification of significant analysis results is a requirement.
 Depending on the situation, it can make good sense even if not explicitly required.
-Cross verification means that if a practitioner finds an artifact or draws a particular conclusion on a given piece of evidence then there needs to be a "confirmation" of that finding using a differnt tool or technique.
+Cross verification means that if a practitioner finds an artifact or draws a particular conclusion on a given piece of evidence then there needs to be a "confirmation" of that finding using a different tool or technique.
 Consider the following simplified example:

 1. A forensic examiner extracts the "user created contents" (documents, emails, etc.) from computer media and provides the data to an